-If you choose the first option, try to use a reputable registrar.
-In particular, it’s worth choosing one that facilitates two factor authentication — this helps keep your domain (which can turn into one of the most important business assets you’ll ever have!) secure.
+If you choose the first option, try to buy a domain from a reputable registrar.
+In particular, it’s worth choosing one that facilitates two factor authentication.

 Using Shopify to buy a domain will make the process of connecting it to your store much easier — doing so will be a simple case of clicking a button in your Shopify interface (and if you buy a domain from Shopify, you get customer support for it too).

-Whichever approach you decide on, you start the process of domain connection in the same place: under Online Store > Domains in your Shopify dashboard.
+Whichever approach you decide on, you start the process of domain connection in the same place: under Settings > Domains in your Shopify dashboard.